 Finally, from a financial perspective, the product catalog is the primary ingredient to details understanding cost of goods and services sold and, ultimately, profitability.
 This is why there needs to be full financial tracking as the product or service purchase is pushed from order to fulfillment.

-Product Catalog MaintenanceWhy is a robust Product Catalog so important to service providers?
+Product Catalog MaintenanceWhy is a robust Product Catalog so important to enterprise clients?

 Multiple Business Lines

 Multiple Charge Types

 Complex Tax Rules

 The product catalog, within the Billing and Collections Engine, documents the various products, pricing, discounting, and promotions that are needed to support the business.